systopia/de.systopia.xdedupe/docs/index.md

 in one go.

 !!!
-Note
 It's worth noticing, that X-Dedupe still uses CiviCRM's built-in merge facilities, so the actual merge should still insure data integrity within CiviCRM.

 # Read More
 * [X-Dedupe's Workflow](workflow.md)